 How Do I Set Dye in Fabric That Bleeds: The Process

-The materials you’ll need to carry out the method are-
+The materials you’ll need are-

 - Citric Acid